fileunderjeff/bankon-locator/readme.md

 Make sure that the repeating section has the same number of fields as your CSV file.

-Use this output as data/locations.xml.
+Use this output as /data/locations.xml.

 ## Update the info windows

-/assets/js/plugins/storelocator/templates
+Directory: /assets/js/plugins/storelocator/templates
-location-list-description.html is what appears in the sidebar infowindow-description.html is what appears in the pop up window
+location-list-description.html - what appears in the sidebar infowindow-description.html - what appears in the pop up window

 Swap out variables with the names of your rows.